About This Statistic

-This figure shows the market share held by wireless carriers in the United States in terms of the number of subscriptions.
-In the third quarter of 2012, Verizon held a 34 percent market share.
-In the first quarter of 2013, the company's market share dipped to 31 percent.
+This figure shows the market share held by wireless carriers in the United States in terms of the number of subscriptions fro 2011 to 2016.
+In the fourth quarter of 2016, Verizon held a 35 percent market share.

 U.S. wireless carrier subscriptions - additional information